-This is one of many illustrated articles in the Author’s Astronomy Digest including two others about refractors.
+This is one of over 100 illustrated articles in the Author’s Astronomy Digest including two others about refractors.

 In the previous essay, I mentioned that refractors have the highest contrast of any telescope type – which makes them well suited to observing the Moon and planets.
 In this essay I will try to explain why this is so.